This Day In Music: August 20

 August 20, 1958 ~ José Fernández Torres, commonly known as flamenco, jazz guitarist Tomatito, born in Fondón, Spain ~ First gained attention backing flamenco singer Camarón de la Isla.
 Released his Rosas Del Amor debut album in 1987 and has recorded to critical acclaim since.
 Has collaborated with Paco de Lucia, Michel Camilo, Josep Pons, and others

-August 20, 1948 ~ Organist, songwriter Lanier Greig born in Houston, Texas, USA ~ Member of Neal Ford & the Fanatics, known for a handful of mid- to late 1960s singles and a sole eponymous album, regarded by aficionados as early key recordings in the pyschedelic rock era.
-Well-known songs include I Can''t Go On, Good Men and Woman ~ Greig passed away in 2013
+August 20, 1948 ~ Organist, songwriter Lanier Greig born in Houston, Texas, USA ~ Member of Neal Ford & the Fanatics, known for a handful of mid- to late-1960s singles and a sole eponymous album, regarded by aficionados as early key recordings in the pyschedelic rock era.
+Well known songs include I Can''t Go On, Good Men and Woman ~ Greig passed away in 2013

 August 20, 1947 ~ Singer, songwriter David Lasley, full name David Eldon Lasley, born in Branch, Michigan, USA ~ Member of the Pousette-Dart Band.
 Member of Rosie.
 As a solo artist scored a Billboard Hot 100 top 40 hit with If I Had My Wish Tonight in 1982.
-Songs written or co-written by Lasley have been recorded by Rita Coolidge, Patti Labelle (Come What May), Kiki Dee, Valerie Carter, Maxine Nightingale (Lead Me On), Boz Scaggs, Peter Allen, Norman Connors, the Pointer Sisters (Got To Find Love), Sarah Dash, Amy Keys, Bonnie Raitt (I Ain't Gonna Let You Break My Heart Again), and others ~ Lasley passed away in 2021
+Songs written or co-written by Lasley have been recorded by Rita Coolidge, Patti Labelle (Come What May), Kiki Dee, Valerie Carter, Maxine Nightingale (Lead Me On), Boz Scaggs, Peter Allen, Norman Connors, the Pointer Sisters (Got To Find Love), Sarah Dash, Amy Keys, and Bonnie Raitt (I Ain't Gonna Let You Break My Heart Again) ~ Lasley passed away in 2021

 August 20, 1947 ~ Trombonist, brass player, songwriter James Pankow born in St Louis, Missouri, USA ~ Founding member of Chicago.
 Wrote or co-wrote several Chicago songs including Make Me Smile, Colour My World, Just You 'n Me, Old Days and Feelin' Stronger Every Day.
 Sang lead on You Are On My Mind from 1976's Chicago X and on Till The End Of Time from 1977's Chicago XI.
 Scored most of the band's brass arrangements.
 Guested on Three Dog Night's 1969 top 20 hit Celebrate, on several tracks of the Bee Gees 1979 Spirits Having Flown album and on several Toto albums, notably the 1982 Grammy Award-winning Toto IV